GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 5. Enter a ticket title.

 6. Enter a ticket description.
-Note: the ticket editor supports markdown formatting.
+> The ticket editor supports markdown formatting.
 Use this [markdown formatting guide](http://dillinger.io/) if you are not familiar with markdown.

 7. Choose a category for the ticket.